loosolab/SC-Framework/README.md

 # Modules instruction
 The modules present in the notebook folder must be in the folder where your notebooks are located in your VM.

+Notebook 1_assembling_anndata:

+Modules to assembly the 10X anndata object able to run velocity analysis, to convert from Seurat to anndata object or to assembly the 10X anndata object from public dataset.